Voice/Resonance Curriculums for Speech Therapy

 • Self-Monitoring Voice

 * Age ranges represent when children typically master these skills.
-However, older children/teens who are missing these skills may still need to work on them as well.
+However, this program can help older children/teens with these skills as well.

 Prosody Curriculum:

-• Speech sounds choppy or robotic
+• Sound choppy or robotic

 This Curriculum is broken down into three levels: